Whistleblower Retaliation: Risks Both Sides Need to Know

 It may sound like a cliché, but prevention is always the best method to protect your company from liability.
 Respecting your employees and doing everything by the law significantly decreases the need for whistleblowing in the first place.
 You should also always remember it’s illegal to retaliate against employees and do your best to prevent retaliation in the workplace.

 When your company grows and hires more employees, it will inevitably become more challenging to keep everything under control.
-Someone from your staff could be doing something unlawful behind your back that could trigger another person to step out and report their findings to authorities.
+Someone on your staff could be doing something unlawful behind your back, which could trigger another person to step out and report their findings to authorities.

 The culprits could then retaliate against the whistleblower.
 Maybe subconsciously, even your behavior towards that person would change, as much as you wouldn’t want that to happen.
 If the whistleblower feels the negative consequences of their actions, they have every right to sue the responsible individuals and your company for retaliation.